mranonymous011000001/just-testing-out/content/blog/test.md

 def is_short_uptime():
     """
-    Determines if the system uptime is below a threshold, suggesting a sandbox environment.
+    Determines if the system uptime is suspiciously short, which may suggest a sandbox environment.
     """
     try:
         boot_time = psutil.boot_time()